Today Britain (officially, the United Kingdom of Great Britain and Northern Ireland) comprises four countries within the British Isles:

 In 2014, the SNP government in Scotland held a referendum on Scottish independence, which saw approximately 55% of Scottish voters vote “No” on independence.

-The SNP competes for seats in the UK Parliament, Scottish Parliament, and EU Parliament, as well as local governments in Scotland.
+The SNP competes for seats in the UK Parliament and Scottish Parliament, as well as local governments in Scotland.

 In Wales, the pro-independence Plaid Cymru (Welsh for “Party of Wales”) favors Welsh independence within the European Union.

-Plaid Cymru competes for seats in the UK Parliament, Welsh Assembly, and EU Parliament, as well as local governments in Wales.
+Plaid Cymru competes for seats in the UK Parliament and Welsh Parliament, as well as local governments in Wales.

 UK-wide parties don't typically seek office in Northern Ireland.